RF-Photonic Deep Learning Processor with Shannon-Limited Data Movement: Acknowledgements

 \subsection{Contributions}

 D.E. and R.D. conceived the idea for the architecture.
-R.D. conceived the MAFT frequency-encoding and MAFT-ONN hardware setup schemes, developed the theoretical performance metrics, conducted the hardware simulations, and planned and executed the experiment.
-Z.C. aided with planning and executing the experimental measurements, characterization, debugging, and comparison with the theory.
+D.E. conceived the idea for programming neurons in time-frequency space and the method of using a single balanced photodetector for the photoelectric multiplication to compute the matrix-vector product in time-frequency space.
+R.D. conceived the MAFT frequency-encoding scheme that allows for single-shot photoelectric multiplication in the frequency domain by appropriately programming the inputs and weights and the method of using SSB-SC modulated signals for the MAFT-ONN hardware architecture.
+R.D. developed the theoretical performance metrics, conducted the hardware simulations, and planned and executed the experiments.
+Z.C. aided with planning and executing the hardware setup, characterization, debugging, and comparison with the theory.
 R.D. finalized and analyzed the experimental results.
 R.H. introduced the idea of using a discrete cosine transform to efficiently model the MZM nonlinearity, and R.D. conceived and created the offline physics-based DNN training algorithm.
+R.D. conceived and developed the LTI signal processing framework, the latency estimation model, modulation classification, and performed the various signal processing experiments.
 R.D. wrote the manuscript with contributions from all authors.
 D.E. supervised the project.